Hamza-Omran/Alexandria-University-Database-Project-Archived-/README.md

 # Alexandria University Database Project (Archived) - 2025

+## Academic Context
+This project was developed as part of the "Advanced DB" course (2025).

 A SQL Server database project developed as part of the Advanced Database Systems course at Alexandria University.
 This repository is preserved only as a historical academic record and does not reflect current professional coding standards.